Karen Demirchyan Complex: History

-The complex was opened in 1983 but forced to close within a year and a half after a fire in 1985.
-A renovation process took place until the end of 1987 when it was ready again to host concerts and sport events.
-The complex was designed by a group of Armenian architects: A. Tarkhanian, S. Khachikyan, G. Pogosyan and G. Mushegyan.
-The construction process was supervised by engineers: Hamlet Badalyan (chief engineer) and I. Tsaturian, A. Azizian and M. Aharonian.
+The complex was opened in 1983 but was forced to close within a year and a half after a fire in 1985 for which Shavarsh Karapetyan participated in the rescue, badly burning himself in the process.
+A renovation process took place until the end of 1987 when it was ready again to host concerts and sports events.
+The complex was designed by a group of Armenian architects: A. Tarkhanian, S. Khachikyan, G. Pogosyan, and G. Mushegyan.
+The construction process was supervised by engineers Hamlet Badalyan (chief engineer), I. Tsaturian, A. Azizian, and M. Aharonian.

 In 1990, Ian Gillan's band has played concerts there.
 The 32nd Chess Olympiad in 1996 and the 2001 World Wushu Championships also took place at the venue.

-In 1999, shortly after the assassination of the former speaker of the Armenian parliament Karen Demirchyan in the Armenian parliament shooting, the complex was renamed in honour of him, for his contribution in the construction and the renovation of the complex during the Soviet era.
+In 1999, shortly after the assassination of the former speaker of the Armenian parliament Karen Demirchyan in the Armenian parliament shooting, the complex was renamed in honour of him, for his contribution to the construction and the renovation of the complex during the Soviet era.

 On October 9, 2005, the complex was sold for US$5.7 million.
 The contract was signed between the Armenian Government and the Russian BAMO Holding Company.
 Murad Muradian, an Armenian from Moscow, the head of the BAMO holding, attempted to gain the support of Yerevan citizens who were hesitant about the privatization of the building.
-Two conditions were put forward by Armenian president Robert Kocharyan: The name of the complex must not be changed and it must preserve its functional meaning.
+Two conditions were put forward by the Armenian president Robert Kocharyan: The name of the complex must not be changed and it must preserve its functional meaning.
 The organization agreed to these conditions and a commitment to make an investment of nearly 10 million US dollars was envisaged for the upcoming 3 years.

-The renovation process took almost 3 years and its cost grew up to 42 million US dollars, thus turning the complex to a modern and a high level sports and concerts arena.
+The renovation lasted nearly three years and ended up costing 42 million US dollars, transforming the complex into a state-of-the-art venue for sports and concerts.

 On October 31, 2008, exactly after 25 years of its first inauguration, the second opening ceremony of the Karen Demirchyan Sports and Concerts Complex took place with the presence of president Serzh Sargsyan, catholicos Karekin II, Karen Demirchyan's son Stepan Demirchyan and widow Rima, and a huge crowd of Yerevan's residents.
 Popular concerts and ice skating shows were included in the ceremony.
 The Russian figure skating legend Evgeni Plushenko was the surprise guest and performer of the day.

 In August 2014, due to the accumulated debts of the owners, the Government of Armenia transferred the ownership of the complex to the Ministry of Defense.

-In August 2015, the government of Armenia decided to sell the complex to NTAA Investment Group LLC, which planned to spend 4 years turning the complex into a "family-oriented center" that will include "hotels, [an] indoor waterpark, concert halls, meeting rooms, restaurants, shops and a casino."